esp8266-blog/blog/articles/welcome.md

+{
+    title: Welcome
-#META title: 'Welcome', description: 'This blog is a quick reference and a source of information for esp8266 programming'
+    description: This blog is a quick reference and a source of information for esp8266 programming }

 Welcome!
 --